openedx/edx-documentation/en_us/shared/course_components/create_problem.rst

 number of formatting tools to craft your problem.

 .. image:: ../../../shared/images/problem_editor_question_box.png
- :alt: An example question field in the simple editor.
+ :alt: an image of the Problem Editor toolbar and a number associated with each icon in the toolbar.
  :width: 800

 #. **Undo/Redo**: Undo or redo changes made to the text field.